Artillery explosions shake Donetsk airport in east Ukraine

 European Union foreign ministers were meeting in Brussels to discuss how to respond to the Nov.
 2 elections.
 Officials said they may agree to impose personal sanctions on more rebels but were unlikely to take new steps against Russia, on which it has imposed several rounds of sanctions.

-Ukraine and the West say the separatists could be about to launch a new offensive, echoing a similar accusation the rebels have levelled at the pro-Western government's forces.
+Ukraine and the West say the separatists could be about to launch a new offensive, echoing a similar accusation the rebels have leveled at the pro-Western government's forces.

 Ukrainian military spokesman Andriy Lysenko told reporters in Kiev six servicemen had been killed in the past 24 hours and listed several other exchanges of artillery fire with rebels.